sjhpark/Social-Robot-Navigation-Papers-to-Review/Paper_Reviews/Socially-Aware Navigation/Arena-Rosnav: Towards Deployment of Deep-Reinforcement-Learning-Based Obstacle Avoidance into Conventional Autonomous Navigation.md

 * There have been many DRL approaches for navigation.
 However, they are NOT suitable for long-range navigation due to:
   * proness to local minima
   * lack of long term memory
+* My thought: However, the authors' approach still does not differentiate static & dynamic obstacles from standing & moving humans.

 The authors propose:
 * Framework for training and testing DRL algorithms + Conventional navigation approaches